LeonSolisPedro/pink-server/README.md

 # Requirements

-This project uses ES2017 features
+This project uses ES2017 and firebase features

 * Requires Node.js 8.0.0 and later
-* Update please
+* Update the file `db.js` for the firebase connection